Metaray/WorldLayers/README.md

 # WorldLayers

-CLI program to scan your Minecraft worlds and plot block distribution by height or print overall block statistics.
+Command line program to scan your Minecraft worlds and plot block distribution by height or print overall block statistics.

 ### Features:
 - Plot distribution of any selection of blocks by Y layer.